Kings Hill: Sports and recreation

 Kings Hill Cricket Club was established in 2006 to make use of the new cricket pitch opposite the Discovery School.
 The club played its inaugural match against Town Malling Cricket Club in September 2006 at the historic Old County Ground, West Malling.
-Chris Blackham captained the team to their first win against Snodland in early 2007.
 In January 2008 the club adopted the de Havilland Mosquito aircraft as its badge in memory of the role West Malling airfield played during the Second World War as a night fighter station.
 The Kings Hill Ground hosted its first game, again versus Town Malling on 17 July 2010, with former English international cricketer Derek Underwood on hand to perform the opening ceremony.
 The junior development program did start to grow.
-Gaining A star cricket coaching program.
+Gaining A star cricket coaching programme.

 Kings Hill Football Club (KHFC) was established in 2003 to provide football for the increasing numbers of children within Kings Hill.
 The club has over 400 players across 32 teams of all ages from children to veterans and includes female teams.
 The junior and youth sections of the club feature 2 or 3 teams in each age group (Elite, Colts and Development teams) to provide the appropriate level of football for their players.
 The men's 1st team (established for the 2014/15 season) plays in the Kent County League; its mascot is young disabled fundraiser Tony Hudgell.
 The men's reserves team plays in the Maidstone & District Football League.
 For the 2014/15 season the club has introduced a girls Player development Centre (PDC) with the aim of providing quality coaching to girls from Kings Hill and beyond.
 The club now hosts "Walking Football" which allows less mobile players to continue enjoying the game.
 In September 2013 the club moved to a new home ground, Kings Hill Sports Park, a facility run and maintained by Kings Hill Parish Council.
 The park features five professionally laid, high-quality grass football pitches, a floodlit full-size Artificial turf pitch (which also hosts rugby training), and a pavilion with eight changing rooms, bar and social area.
 As of September 2014 76% of KHFC players reside in Kings Hill.

 Kings Hill also has a golf club, founded in 1995, with a course designed by David Williams.
 Nearby Manor Park Country Park provides more open space and walking trails.

 Kings Hill Wheelers cycling club, founded 2015.
 Mixed ability cycling club, social rides up to sportive distances.
 Meeting point at Waitrose car park two to four times a week.